eazel7/eazel7/README.md

    were hardcoded, learn a enough of ACPI source language to do that, figure out that Microsoft ASL compiler doesn't work that well, the Intel one does work, such an adventure!)
  - 🏠 now I am doing a little bit of an app to find the best next home for anyone
+ - 🖥️ created a app-templating system with LXC/LXD - similar to docker, before it existed

 Next: